aar10n/fmt_c/README.md

 Format Strings
 ==============

 A format string is a string that contains zero or more format specifiers.
+A specifier is a sequence of characters enclosed between '{' and '}'.
+To specify a literal '{' use '{{' and to specify a literal '}', use '}' or '}}'.
 The overall syntax of a format specifier is:

     {[index]:[[$fill]align][flags][width][.precision][type]}